< Back

 Document Issues

-Health Gorilla parses incoming documents to generate FHIR Encounter resources or synthetic HL7 v2 A08 messages.
+Health Gorilla parses incoming documents to generate FHIR Encounter resources or HL7 v2 A08 payloads, when configured.
 If a document is incomplete or malformed, alert generation may be suppressed.
-The following types of document issues can result in alert suppression:

-• Documents that lack required Encounter elements
+• Documents that lack the required Encounter elements

 • Documents with invalid or incomplete patient references

-Source Filtering
+Source Considerations

 Patient Enrollment Changes

-• If a patient is enrolled after a document has already been retrieved, no retroactive alert is generated
+• If a patient is enrolled after a document has already been retrieved, no retroactive alert is generated.

 Delayed Alerts

-Alerts are delivered as quickly as possible based on document availability and network activity.
 The following factors can introduce delays in alert delivery:

 • Parsing and Encounter generation may take additional time if document content requires review